evgfilim1/itcat_carmabot/README.md

-# IT-Cat's carma bot by @evgfilim1
+# IT-Cat's carma bot by @evgfilim1 [DEPRECATED]

+_**WARNING:**_ This project is deprecated and no longer maintained.
+ If you want to use it, you have to maintain it by yourself

 ### Install guide:
 ```bash